Bee Statistics To Prove Why They’re Crucial for Our Environment!

 facts about bees

-Bees are small but mighty, and below are five interesting bee facts that you may not have known.
+Bees are small but mighty and below are five interesting bee facts that you may not have known.

 • Sadly for male bees, after mating with a female, they will lose their reproductive organs and subsequently die.
 All in the name of love, I guess.